gaehlerm/SoftwareEngineering/README.md

 ### Copilot

-// copilot is able to detect at least some beyond the array size errors
+// Copilot is able to detect at least some beyond the array size errors

 Copilot is able to find some bugs.
 Though I expect it to find only minor bugs, this is already a real feat.
 For example take the following code snippet,